snehashakyas/Profile-Management-Patient-Website/README.md

 **Adding Patient in Patient Dashboard:**

+This pop-up appears when the "Add Patient" button is pressed.
+All fields are required.

 <img src="https://github.com/snehashakyas/profile-management/assets/65065868/c77eb778-9e46-40e7-af9a-36d49595b920" width="700" />

 **Deleting Patient in Patient Dashboard:**

+This confirmation pop-up appears when the "DELETE" button for a patient is pressed.

 <img src="https://github.com/snehashakyas/profile-management/assets/65065868/f0db184b-f349-4167-b3b9-b1c5b8f08397" width="700" />

 **Editing Patient in Patient Dashboard:**

+This pop-up appears when the "EDIT" button for a patient is pressed.
+Any field can be editted to update the patient's information.

 <img src="https://github.com/snehashakyas/profile-management/assets/65065868/a881da39-0aa3-45e8-889c-f2f595c3163b" width="700" />

 ## Techstack Information
 * RESTful API